Contracts and COVID-19

 If the contract in question deals with the sale of goods, another option to force majeure language can be found in Article 2 of the Uniform Commercial Code, codified in Texas under Chapter 2 of the Texas Business and Commerce Code.
 For such contracts, a party could potentially argue that any alleged failure to perform is excused by Section 2.615 of the Texas Business and Commerce Code, which states that delay in delivery or non-delivery by a seller is not a breach of the contract if performance “has been made impracticable by the occurrence of a contingency the non-occurrence of which was a basic assumption on which the contract was made."
 If this scenario occurs, the seller must have provided notice to the buyer that there will be a delay or non-delivery.
 In addition, in the event the seller has the capacity to partially deliver some of the goods promised under the contract, and has contractual obligations to deliver the product to other parties, excuse of non-performance under Section 2.615 is allowed only if the available products are shared among the sellers’ customers in a fair and reasonable manner.

-Whether seeking to enforce a force majeure clause or invoking a common law defense, it is highly recommended that you work with a lawyer when evaluating your contractual rights and obligations.
+Whether seeking to enforce a force majeure clause or invoking a common-law defense, it is highly recommended that you work with a lawyer when evaluating your contractual rights and obligations.
+This article should not be considered legal advice, and doesn’t replace legal advice.
 The remedies and defenses discussed in this article will depend on fact-intensive questions and turn on Texas contract law and analysis.
 This means that no single remedy or defense fits every contract.
 Talking with a lawyer about your contracts can help limit your risk and more accurately evaluate your rights during this ever-changing COVID-19 pandemic.
 This is a very unique situation and many courts are responding to it in varying ways.
 You can find more information about hiring a lawyer and limited scope representation here.